amyjko/foundations-of-information/chapters/sustainability.md

 # Podcasts

-* _[Innovation, Not Trees. how Bill Gates Plans to Save the Planet, Sway, NY Times|https://www.nytimes.com/2021/02/15/opinion/sway-kara-swisher-bill-gates.html?]_.
+* [_Innovation, Not Trees. how Bill Gates Plans to Save the Planet_, Sway, NY Times|https://www.nytimes.com/2021/02/15/opinion/sway-kara-swisher-bill-gates.html?].
 An interview with Bill Gates, covering the many energy and information technology innovations required to reach net zero.

+* [_The Birth of Climate Change Denial_, Only Human, WYNC|https://www.wnycstudios.org/podcasts/onlyhuman/episodes/birth-climate-change-denial].
+Discusses the political origins of climate change denial and the use of misinformation to create doubt.

+* [_What You Need to Know About Climate Change_, Making Sense, Sam Harris|https://samharris.org/podcasts/95-what-you-need-to-know-about-climate-change/].
+A conversation between Sam Harris and Joseph Romm, a leading climate science communicator.